HL7/fhir-specialty-rx/input/pages/index.md

 - specialty enrollment for programs or services
 - facilitation of clinical care management, education, and training.

-The guide does not address transmission of the original prescription from the prescriber to dispensing pharmacy, which is typically accomplished in the US using the NCPDP SCRIPT standard.
+The guide does not address transmission of the original prescription from the prescriber to dispensing pharmacy, which is typically accomplished in the US using the NewRx message defined in the NCPDP SCRIPT standard.

+Further, the exchanges described in the guide are not intended to be used to request a change to a received prescription or to propose a particular clarification; these functions are supported by the NCPDP SCRIPT RxChangeRequest and RxChangeResponse messages.

 This implementation guide is intended be used in the United States.
 It reflects US pharmacy processes and conventions.